Meet the DA Boarding Team

 "Some of us are called to work in a certain place or among a certain culture.
 We've been called to care for third culture kids."

 As house parents to middle school girls, Peter and Denise come to DA with years of parenting experience; each having to raise their own children alone for a season in light of significant losses in both their lives.
 They have been together for almost 8 years, and are the parents of 8 adult children, 6 of whom are married, and grandparents to 6 children.
-Denise has previous experience as a house parent in Ivory Coast and Senegal, and together they have volunteered as medical staff at a bible camp in British Columbia, Canada, as well as leaders at a TCK re-entry camp for the Christian and Missionary Alliance.
-Peter and Denise took early retirement from their jobs as a paramedic and RN respectively, to come to Dakar Academy and serve as house parents.
+Denise has previous experience in Ivory Coast and Senegal, and together they have volunteered as medical staff at a bible camp in British Columbia, Canada, as well as leaders at a TCK re-entry camp for the Christian and Missionary Alliance.
+Peter and Denise took early retirement from their jobs as a paramedic and RN respectively, to come to Dakar Academy and serve.

 “It is our desire to see our middle school girls thrive at DA and learn how to have a solid walk of faith in Christ.”